 - you may make an arrangement with a local chemist who will order, collect and dispense your prescription for you.
 You will need to allow extra time for the pharmacy to process your prescription

-Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and a notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to future prescriptions.

-If you have taken a decision to stop taking a medication, let your GP know as they may wish to discuss this choice with you.
+If you have taken the decision to stop taking a medication, let your GP know as they may wish to discuss this choice with you.
 Please do not keep ordering medication you are not taking.